Greece: Boat with hundreds of migrants safely towed to port - NewsBreak

 Greece: Boat with hundreds of migrants safely towed to port

-ATHENS, Greece — (AP) — A dilapidated fishing boat crammed with hundreds of migrants that lost its steering and had been drifting in the Mediterranean Sea south of the Greek island of Crete has been successfully towed to port, Greek authorities said Tuesday.
+ATHENS, Greece (AP) — A dilapidated fishing boat crammed with hundreds of migrants that lost its steering and had been drifting in the wind-lashed Mediterranean Sea south of the Greek island of Crete was successfully towed to port Tuesday, Greek authorities said.

+Greek Migration Minister Notis Mitarachi said there were approximately 400 people on the vessel, down from his earlier estimate of 500.
+He said it was not immediately clear where it had sailed from.

-Greek Migration Minister Notis Mitarachi tweeted that the coast guard had rescued approximately 500 people, and that he would be asking that the European Commission relocate the migrants to other EU nations in solidarity with Greece.
+In a letter later Tuesday to the European Commission, Mitarachi requested that the migrants be relocated to other European Union nations in solidarity with Greece.

-The coast guard launched a major rescue operation overnight after receiving a distress call from the boat.
+The coast guard launched the major rescue operation overnight after receiving a distress call from what Mitarachi in his letter described as a 30-meter (98-foot) fishing vessel.
 A Greek navy frigate, a tanker, two cargo ships and two Italian fishing vessels participated but were unable to transfer passengers from the vessel due to the bad weather.

 Shipping Minister Giannis Plakiotakis, who is in charge of the coast guard, described the rescue effort as the largest in the Mediterranean in recent years.
 He congratulated the coast guard for successfully carrying out the operation despite tough weather conditions.